 Saskatchewan Farm Writers’ Association Annual Conference Bursary

-Recipients will not need to provide receipts to receive the bursary.
-However, before receiving payment, each recipient must submit a written article, photo essay, or video highlighting the conference, which will be posted on the SFWA website.
-Recipients may file their work while in Quebec City or after returning from the conference.
+Recipients will not need to submit receipts to receive the bursary.
+However, before receiving payment, each recipient must submit a brief written article, photo essay, or video highlighting the conference, which will be posted on the SFWA website.
+Recipients may file their work while in Winnipeg or after returning from the conference.

-To apply, please email Jan.Cote@AGR.GC.CA by Friday, July 14th.
+To apply, please email Marlene Hursh by Friday, June 29, 2018.
 Please put “SFWA Bursary” in the subject line.

 When applying, please confirm that: